catherinevee/tfm-azure-vhub/IMPROVEMENTS_SUMMARY.md

 # Azure Virtual WAN Module - Improvements Summary

-This document summarizes all improvements made to bring the `tfm-azure-vhub` module up to Terraform Registry standards and modern best practices.
+This document summarizes improvements made to bring the `tfm-azure-vhub` module up to Terraform Registry standards and modern best practices.

 ## Critical Fixes Implemented

-### ✅ Version Updates
+### Version Updates
 - **Terraform Version**: Updated from `>= 1.0` to `>= 1.13.0`
 - **Azure Provider**: Updated from `~> 3.0` to `~> 4.38.1`
 - **Examples**: Updated all examples to use latest provider versions

-### ✅ Registry Compliance
+### Registry Compliance
 - **LICENSE File**: Added MIT License (required for registry publishing)
 - **Repository Structure**: Verified all required files are present
 - **Documentation**: Enhanced README with comprehensive documentation